-The Lake Balaton Art Residency is the main programme of our Foundation, organised for the first time in 2018.
-Our aim is to provide a high quality professional environment and a relaxed and calm atmosphere for the artists to realise their ideas.
-Over the years, we have hosted close to fifty talented artists.
+The aim of BAR is to provide a high quality professional environment and a relaxed and calm atmosphere for the artists to realise their ideas and artistic work plan.
+Over the years, we have hosted a growing number of exceptionally talented artists.
 Each year, an independent professional jury is challenged by a large number of applications, to select the winning ones.

 The residency programme and the creative work of the artists are supported by an established, successful contemporary Art Mentor.
 The Art Mentor is a facilitator and supporter, helping artists realise their own potential and ideas – if the artist wishes to take up the opportunity.

-We attach great importance to the high quality of the workshop, both in terms of organisation, execution and education.
-We would like our artists to have the opportunity to have fun and to express their creativity, but also to meet other artists of the same artistic nature, or even to establish business contacts that could lead to future collaboration with our partners and sponsors.
+We attach great importance to the high quality of the BAR, both in terms of organisation, execution and education.
+We would like our artists to have the opportunity to have fun and to express their creativity, but also to meet other artists of the same artistic nature, or even to establish professional contacts that could lead to future collaborations.

 organized